mixxxdj/manual/source/chapters/djing_with_mixxx.rst

   :menuselection:`Options --> Record Mix` in the menu on top of the Mixxx application window.
-* The display above the track table shows how many data has already been recorded as well as the duration of the recording.
+* The display above the track table shows how many data has already been recorded, as well as the duration of the recording.
 * Perform your mix
 * Click the :guilabel:`Stop Recording` button to stop the recording when the mix has finished.